wazo-platform/wazo-platform.org/website/uc-doc/administration/callerid.md

 ---
-title: CallerID
+title: Caller ID
 ---

-The CallerID is what users see on their phones when they emit or receive a call, e.g.
+The Caller ID is what users see on their phones when they emit or receive a call, e.g.
 `Rick Sanchez 963-555-9296`.

-The CallerID is composed of two parts: the CallerID name and the CallerID number.
+The Caller ID is composed of two parts: the Caller ID name and the Caller ID number.

 In Wazo, the format is: `"Rick Sanchez" <9635559296>`.

-## CallerID for internal calls
+## Caller ID for internal calls

-Users calling each other will see the CallerID configured in the `caller_id` field of each user.
+Users calling each other will see the Caller ID configured in the `caller_id` field of each user.

-## CallerID for outgoing calls (through a trunk)
+## Caller ID for outgoing calls (through a trunk)

 There are multiple settings coming into play: